gsblabsio/azorus/WHITEPAPER.md

 ### Audience Interests

 Everyone has varying degrees of time, interest, and programming knowledge when it comes to blockchain data.
 Some enjoy setting up the entire workflow from node launch to report publications, others just want to view charts, yet another segment is only intrigued by developing machine learning models with blockchain data.
-As it currently stands, only a few individuals in the Ergo community who can play all of these parts.
+As it currently stands, there are only a few individuals in the Ergo community who can play all of these parts.
 Thus, a platform is needed to serve all these varying user interests and accelerate growth outside of our immediate UTXO communities.

 ## Product Vision

 ### Blockchain Science

 We believe there is no "correct" data science computing language to retrieve, analyze, and visualize blockchain data.
-Our goal is to leave that decision up to the customer to determine what the right tool is for the job.
+Our goal is to leave that decision up to the user to determine what the right tool is for the job.
 Thus, Azorus will first launch with in-browser kernels that have SQL, Python, and R capabilties along with popular machine learning and artificial intelligence modules.
 As the platform grows we will expand our coverage depending on customer demand.

 ### Enterprise Capabilities